 Lots of drive – are you always determined to get things done, make things happen and find the best way of doing them?
 Do you approach all your projects with energy and enthusiasm?

-The ability to be flexible at work – can you adapt quickly and successfully to changes in your situation or your surroundings?
+The ability to be flexible at work – can you (and are you prepared to) adapt quickly and successfully to changes in your situation or your surroundings?

 The ability to manage your time – can you prioritise tasks, work to strict deadlines and manage your time successfully?